-The answer is pretty simple and applies to every aspect of their life, which us as American Indians and Alaska Natives who we are.
-As a people, our ancestors saw their hair as a part of their identity.
+The answer is pretty simple and applies to every aspect of who American Indians and Alaska Natives are.
+As a people, our ancestors saw their indigenous hair as a part of their identity.
 It was an embodiment of how they lived, just like everything that surrounded them.
 They gave respect to everything in nature, as you probably already know from history lessons.

 1. Aloe Vera

 Aloe Vera is a great natural moisturizer that was used in every day Native life for protecting the hair and the body from the sun and other harsh weather conditions, and also keeping the hair soft and silky.
 This was one of the main ways that they used to keep indigenous hair healthy.
 Aloes are also edible and very good immune boosters and toxic cleansers.
 They also ate this in their daily life to help them stay fit.
 These are just a few of the benefits of using aloe vera, but for an even longer list of uses… there is a pretty good article here that lists some 40 different uses.
 Although that article is pretty current, it seems that many Native Americans were already familiar with many of them.